ian0x-S2/RAWUI/src/docs/popover/doc.md

 The Popover component displays floating content positioned relative to a trigger element.
 It uses **Floating UI** for robust positioning, collision detection, and flip logic.

+The popover content is rendered using a Portal component by default, ensuring it appears above other content in the DOM hierarchy.

 ## Installation

 1. Install the required dependency: